Qin87/magnet/README.md

 [//]: # (## Citation)

 [//]: # ()
-[//]: # (If you find this work is helpful to your research, please consider citing our paper:???)
+[//]: # (If you find this work is helpful to your research, please consider citing our paper:Jiang, Qin, et al. "Scale Invariance of Graph Neural Networks." arXiv preprint arXiv:2411.19392 (2024).)